VCCE/VCC/acia/ReadMe.txt

 	dir -e -x > cmds.list
 	copy cmds.list /t2

+Conversely when reading text from a file on Windows one first must copy the file to NitrOs9 and then list it.
+The command 'list /t2' will usually cause a buffer overflow because there is no flow control to tell the driver to stop reading.

 					Tcpip Mode

 After selecting TCPIP radio button on the Acia config dialog the